Foundation Scholarship Application Process

 Every student is encouraged to complete the Scholarship Application.
 Applications for fall semester are due on April 15 and awarded shortly thereafter.
 Applications for spring semester are due on October 15 and awarded shortly thereafter.
 Singular scholarship awards may be made during other times of the year at the discretion of the Foundation staff.

 Some scholarships await applicants from particular fields of study or geographic areas.
 Others are intended to help people overcome personal or financial hardship.
-Whatever the circumstances, every student is encouraged to complete the Blackhawk Technical College Scholarship Application.
+Whatever the circumstances, every student is encouraged to complete the Blackhawk Technical College Foundation Scholarship Application and Scholarship Recommendation forms.

 The BTC Foundation committee reviews all applications and scores them based on six criteria: